 - Filterable Lists: Example, show what your league’s typical pick depth is at draft slot 5

-- Process up to 320 draft picks in straight or serpentine order, up to 25 rounds.
+- Process up to 320 draft picks in straight, serpentine or third-round reversal orders, up to 25 rounds.

-- Up to 12 different player positions- customizable to your league’s positions
+- Up to 12 different player positions- customize with *your* league’s positions

 - Up to 16 teams/owners